 NJ wildfire update: Conditions improving as firefighters continue to battle blaze

 BASS RIVER, N.J.
-(CBS) -- After battling towering flames and smoky skies for more than two days, the New Jersey Forest Fire Service said conditions from the Bass River State Forest wildfire are improving.
+(CBS) -- After battling towering flames and smoky skies for more than two days, the New Jersey Forest Fire Service on Friday said conditions from the Bass River State Forest wildfire were improving.
 However, the lack of rainfall is still creating challenges for firefighters battling the blaze.

 "We've experienced some really dry conditions here over the past year, such a warm and dry winter -- no snowfall, no snowpack -- and it just set the scene," said Shawn Judy, division forest fire warden.

-Note: UPDATE: Allen Road fire in Bass River State Forest is 100% contained: New Jersey Forest Fire Service